FranckGandiaga/Dispersal-Distance-Model/README.md

 We developed this method to characterise patterns of dispersal in outbreaking forest insect pests using time series of moth capture data and phenology, using the spruce budworm as a motivating example.
 Our method combines time series of moth collection within a single season with a spatial phenological model that classifies individuals as either residents or potential migrants.
 The version presented here was built for our specific project.
 A more generalized version is currently being developed.

-For more information you can access our publication: REF
+For more information you can access our publication:
+Gandiaga, F. and James, P. M. A., 2023.
+Quantifying long-distance dispersal of an outbreaking insect species using trap capture data and phenology.
+Forest Ecology and Management, In Press

 ## Software